-Introduction: In this article, Gena Philibert-Ortega searches old newspapers to learn more about a fascinating aspect of Nellie Bly’s journalism career: she was the first female war correspondent during World War I. Gena is a genealogist and author of the book “From the Family Kitchen.”
+Introduction: In this article, Gena Philibert-Ortega searches old newspapers to learn more about a fascinating aspect of Nellie Bly’s journalism career: she was the first female war correspondent during World War I. Gena is a genealogist and author of the book “”

 Investigative reporter Elizabeth Cochran Seaman (1864-1922), better known by her pen name Nellie Bly, is well known for her investigative reporting into the deplorable conditions at the Women’s Lunatic Asylum at Blackwell Island in 1887 (she faked insanity to get in), and her record-breaking 72-day trip around the world (which captivated the world’s attention) in 1889-90.
 Her reporting went beyond those two investigations, however, and included reporting on 20th century events like the fight for women’s suffrage and World War I.